-Explore the best of Romania’s stunning mountain landscapes, and soak up the unique culture of Transylvania on this inspiring self guided walk.
+Explore the best of Romania’s stunning mountain landscapes, and soak up the unique culture of Transylvania on this inspiring self-guided walking holiday.
 Visit the Carpathian Mountains, with their breathtaking alpine scenery, charming mountain villages and hospitable people.
 Piatra Craiului, meaning royal stone, is a dramatic limestone ridge rising sharply from the forests and plains below, offering one of the most beautiful ridge walks in Europe.
-Bucegi Natural Park is Romania’s best-kept secret, rivalling Slovakia’s Tatra Mountains and the Alps when it comes to walking.
 Its glacial valleys offer a wealth of natural beauty, history and adventure.
-For a glimpse into medieval Transylvania and its towns with narrow, winding streets, you take a stroll around the stunning city of Brasov.
-Continue your journey to Sighişoara – the birthplace of Vlad Dracula, the 15th-century ruler of Wallachia and the inspiration for Bram Stoker’s Count Dracula.
+For a glimpse into medieval Transylvania and its towns with narrow, winding streets, you take a stroll around the stunning city of Brașov.
+Continue your journey to Sighişoara – the birthplace of Vlad Dracula, the 15th-century ruler of Wallachia and alleged inspiration for Bram Stoker’s Count Dracula.

 - Bran Castle, also known as Dracula’s Castle

-- The idyllic villages, shepherds’ huts and breathtaking views of the Piatra Craiului Mountains
+- Idyllic villages, shepherds’ huts and breathtaking views of the Piatra Craiului Mountains

 - The taste of the freshly made cheese, prepared according to an ancient recipe and the home-made food in your guesthouse

 - Sibiu, the European Capital of Culture in 2007

 - The village of Mălâncrav and its magnificent church, built in the 14th century

 Click to view map